KeckObservatory/RemoteObserving/README.md

     sudo yum install ./google-chrome-stable_current_*.rpm
     ```

+# Test your connection to Keck

+We strongly suggest the following manual tests before trying the script.
+This will ensure that your system is properly configured to connect to Keck.

+ - [ ] Manually authenticate through the Keck firewall using the [instructions](https://www2.keck.hawaii.edu/realpublic/inst/mainland_observing/tech/firewall/)
+ - [ ] Test ssh key and svncserver2: `ssh kvnc@svncserver2.keck.hawaii.edu`.
+Your ssh key (if valid) will enable you to connect without a password.
+ - [ ] Test numbered account on svncserver1: `ssh hires1@svncserver1.keck.hawaii.edu`.
+You will be prompted for the `hires1` user password (or whichever instrument numbered account you choose to use).
+ - [ ] Test numbered account on kcwi: `ssh hires1@kcwi.keck.hawaii.edu`.
+You will be prompted for the `hires1` user password (or whichever instrument numbered account you choose to use).
+ - [ ] Test numbered account on hires: `ssh hires1@hires.keck.hawaii.edu`.
+ - [ ] Test numbered account on lris: `ssh hires1@lris.keck.hawaii.edu`.
+ - [ ] Test numbered account on nirc2: `ssh hires1@nirc2.keck.hawaii.edu`.
+ - [ ] Test numbered account on nires: `ssh hires1@nires.keck.hawaii.edu`.
+ - [ ] Test numbered account on nirspec: `ssh hires1@nirspec.keck.hawaii.edu`.

+Yes, it is important to test the SSH connection to all machines listed above.
+There are possible failure modes which would let you log in to some, but not others.

 # Download and Configure Keck VNC software

 (NOTE: Examples below assuming a user named 'observer' and installing to home directory)

 - Download or clone this project from github: